Alice Christensen - RN, BScN

 - Island Health

-Tasenka works as a Home Care Nurse for the Fraser Health Authority.
-Her special interests in palliative care include pain and symptom management, supporting home deaths, and examining the experiences of family caregivers.
-Tasenka is currently enrolled in a MScN- Family Nurse Practitioner graduate program and strives to contribute more to the palliative care community in the future through this advanced practice role.
+Tasenka currently works as a Nurse Practitioner for the Fraser Health Authority.
+She previously worked as a home care nurse with a special appreciation for palliative care patients.
+Her special interests in palliative care include pain and symptom management and applying a palliative approach to care for older adults living with life-limiting illnesses.
+Tasenka strives to contribute more to the palliative care community through her new advanced practice role.

 - Fraser Health Authority